PrinceMakavana/Notes/css.md

 ## UseFull Notes

 ---

 <br />

 > justify-content , align-items are only used in parent element
+> mix-blend-mode: darken; -> remove background of image

 [Prince Makavana](https://princemakavana61.me/)